WenniDev/push_swap_tester/README.md

 	-p: path to your push_swap program.
 Default: push_swap.
 	-c: path to your checker program.
 Default: checker.
-	-i: number of times your push_swap and checker programs should be run for each range of numbers.
-Default: 100.
+	-t: number of tests for each range of numbers.
+Default: 20.
-	-r: range of numbers to sort.
+	-e: max number of iteration.
 Default: 500.
 	-o: number of elements to add to the range of numbers.
 Default: 50.
 	-s: start value for the range of numbers.
-Default: 1.
+Default: 0.
 	-v: enables Valgrind to detect memory leaks.
 Default: disabled.
 ## Usage
 To run the tester, copy `push_swap_tester.sh` in your `push_swap` folder and compile your `push_swap` and `checker`.
 Then, use the following command to run the tester with default values: